How Social Media Behavior & Data Can Affect Your Personal Injury Claim

 Showcase your recovery progress

 Talk about your recovery progress on social media.
 Yes, celebrate little improvement like moving from using crutches to walking on your own.
 You can talk about your struggles at every stage of recovery.
+You can grow your account and expand reach on social channels such as Facebook likes and real Instagram followers.
 This will give an insight into what you are going through should the defense team try to use social media against you.

 That said, there are mistakes to avoid social media being used against you.
 Let us look at some of them: